james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ### alert function

 There are also functions built directly into javascript, the alert function.
-A function is decalred by using its:
+A function is declared by using its:

 1. name - alert
 2. brackets - letting the computer know it's a function